Pioneer Valley Transit Authority

 The Pioneer Valley Transit Authority (PVTA) oversees and coordinates public transportation in the Pioneer Valley of Western Massachusetts, offering fixed-route bus service, paratransit service, and senior van service.
 PVTA was created by Chapter 161B of the Massachusetts General Laws in 1974.
-Based in Springfield, Massachusetts, PVTA serves Hampden and Hampshire counties, and provides connecting service to CTtransit in Hartford County, Connecticut, to FRTA in Franklin County, and to WRTA in Worcester County.
+Based in Springfield, Massachusetts, PVTA serves Hampden and Hampshire counties, and provides connecting service to CTtransit in Hartford County, Connecticut, to FRTA in Franklin County, to BRTA in Berkshire County, and to WRTA in Worcester County.
 It is the largest regional transit authority, and second largest public transit system in Massachusetts after the Massachusetts Bay Transit Authority, providing service to over 11 million riders annually across 24 municipalities in the region, with about 70% of all riders using the system as their primary mode of transit.

 Organizational structure

 As per Section 25, Chapter 161B of the Massachusetts General Laws, regional transit authorities in Massachusetts are not permitted to directly operate their service, but must instead contract with other entities to operate transit service.
 Contractors and their staff are based at various vehicle depots dispersed throughout the service area.

 The Springfield Area Transit Company (SATCo) operates the southern portion of PVTA's service area, servicing Hampden County.
 SATCo, located at 665 Cottage Street in Springfield, is managed by DGR Management.
 All SATCo fixed-route buses are numbered in the 1000 series.

 The Valley Area Transit Company (VATCo) operates the central portion of PVTA's service area.
-All of its routes originate from Northampton, providing connections to the UMass Transit service area via Route 9, and to the SATCo service area on the other side of the Mount Tom Range via Routes 5 and 10.
+Most of its routes originate from Northampton, providing connections to the UMass Transit service area via Route 9, and to the SATCo service area on the other side of the Mount Tom Range via Routes 5 and 10.
 VATCo, located at 54 Industrial Drive in Northampton, is managed by DGR Management.
 All VATCo fixed-route buses are numbered in the 7000 series.